alexingfds/LibScanDroid/README.md

 ## Configuration

 In this directory there is  the following files that can be run separately:
 * VisualisatonLibScanDroidRUN.py : For genarting recommandations and visualistion file.
+We can set the value of parameters (maxEpsiolon, Epsion, minPoint ..)
 * tenFoldsTrainingRUN : perfoming ten fold cross validation
 * RecallRateDBSCANRUN : Evaluate Recall rate and MRR.

 # Troubleshooting
 If you encounter any difficulties in working with the tool or the datasets, please do not hesitate to contact us at githe following email:  richardson.alexandre.1@ens.etsmtl.ca .
 We will try our best to answer you as soon as possible.